nat-ten/Basic-C-RAT/README.md

 I got the idea to write this reading this paper: https://github.com/vxunderground/VXUG-Papers/blob/main/The%20Persistence%20Series/Masquerading%20the%20HKCU%20Run%20Key/MasqueradingtheHKCURunKey.pdf

 The paper outlines a number of possible applications that can be hijacked, but I chose Discord for no particular reason.
+Any of those applications listed could have been used instead in a similar way.
 In the future, I might update the RAT so that it can target any number of the applications shown in the paper.